 If, for an extenuating circumstance (illness, death in the family, etc.), a student is unable to complete the work of the course by the end of the semester, a grade of "I" may be given.
 This work must be completed by two weeks after mid-term of the subsequent semester or the "I" will be changed to a grade of "F" automatically at the end of the semester.
-Additionally, the grade removal paperwork must be submitted and processed by the grade change deadline as noted in the College academic calendar.
-The "I" grade is only issued if the majority of the requirements are successfully met and one to two requirements are not submitted due to illness, etc.
+Additionally, the grade removal paperwork must be submitted and processed by the grade change deadline (one week after the work is submitted) as noted in the College academic calendar.
+The "I" grade is only issued if the majority of the requirements are successfully met and one to two requirements are not submitted due to illness, etc. The appropriate form must be filed with the Office of Academic Affairs and the Office of the Registrar.